emzap79/vimgolf-training-bootcamp/README.md

 2. `cd` into it,

-3. copy text from vimgolf.com and save it as *chall_< name_of_chall >.vg*
+3. copy text from vimgolf.com and save it as *chall_< name_of_chall >.vg* into
-   into directory.
-Be aware to copy the entire challenge (as long as it contains "start file" and "end file", you're save!).
+   directory.
+Be sure to copy the entire challenge, including both, start file as well as the challenges final version (as long as it contains "start file" and "end file", you're save!).

 4. Make this script executable `chmod +x ./vimGolf.sh`, then ...